 Safe and effective alternatives to medication

-If you find yourself reaching for pain medications more than a few times a year, there are some things you should know.
+If you find yourself reaching for pain medications more than a few times a year, there are few things you should know.
 Some of it is good and some of it not so good.
-Making informed decisions about your health can absolutely be the difference between life and death.
+Making informed decisions about what you put into your body can absolutely be the difference between life and death.

 Everyday more than 30 million people take over-the-counter and prescription anti-inflammatory medications, called NSAIDs (Non-Steroidal Anti-Inflammatory Drugs).
 And, nearly 1 in 5 NSAID users exceed the recommended daily limit.
 Examples of these medications include aspirin, Motrin, Advil, Naprosyn, Aleve, and Celebrex.
 NSAIDs are frequently the first approach used to relieve pain and reduce inflammation, and are commonly used to treat neck pain, back pain, headaches, and sciatica.